How To Make Kefir From Raw Milk. A Thorough Guide And Recipe To Benefit Your Health

 Steps to make it / before you start...

-Read ALL of these directions before starting.
-I have a video down below that is meant to be good enough for most people, but the details here are important too, and I kept some of these details out in an effort to keep the video under 10 minutes.
-I also have a PDF instructions so you can remember how to when offline, but they aren't as good as what's on this page.
+But if you skip there, remember that the details in this section 3 are important too, and I kept some of them out of the video in an effort to keep it under 10 minutes.
+I also have PDF instructions so you can remember how to when offline (if you want them), but they aren't as good as what's on this page.

-These directions are also from the point of view that you bought your kefir grains from me, and are making it with raw milk.
+These directions are also from the point of view that you bought your kefir grains from me, and are making kefir with raw milk.
 You don't need raw milk to make it (pasteurized will work too), but the little details I say on this page are much more important if you are making it with raw milk, to keep it safe, etc.

 What you're likely to notice when you first get your grains